SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Ballyvesey Holdings Limited now operates in the United Kingdom and Ireland.
 Previous operations in France, Italy, Germany, and Poland no longer fall under the scope of this policy.

-Across the business units Ballyvesey Holdings Limited’s primary supply chain includes:• Commercial vehicle and plant manufacturers
+Across the business units Ballyvesey Holdings Limited’s primary supply chain includes:

 • Commercial vehicle and plant equipment suppliers

-• Manufacturers of goods and materials
+• Manufacturers of goods, materials and consumables

 • Utilities and service providers

-conjunction within the autonomous business units.
+The procurement of services and supplies is undertaken professionally by supply chain and or procurement specialists within central services working in conjunction with the autonomous business units.
 It is our intention to maintain long term relationships with customers and suppliers encouraging collaborative working and good industry practice.

 As a business we continue to support the Stronger Together Programme, and fully endorse the work being done to reduce forced labour and human trafficking in the UK and across the world.
 Employees and or agency staff have received training in the Stronger Together principles around modern-day slavery and human trafficking.